ossrs/srs/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+!!!
+Before submitting a new feature request, please ensure you have searched for any existing features and utilized the `Ask AI` feature at https://ossrs.io or https://ossrs.net (for users in China).
+Duplicate issues or questions that are overly simple or already addressed in the documentation will be removed without any response.

 **What is the business background?
 Please provide a description.**
 Who are the users?
 How do they utilize this feature?
 What problem does this feature address?